Closed for Christmas Break: Our office will close at 11:30am on Friday, 20 December 2024, and reopen at 8:30am on Monday, 13 January 2025.

 Understanding the legislative foundations governing consent orders and their role in family law dispute resolution processes:

-3. Legally binding: Once approved by the court, consent orders have the same legal effect as court-imposed orders, meaning both parties must adhere to the agreed-upon terms or face potential legal consequences.
+Once the court approves, consent orders have the same legal effect as court-imposed orders, meaning both parties must adhere to the agreed-upon terms or face potential legal consequences.

 The Benefits of Consent Orders